-To convert the vehicle to a drive-by-wire system, steering, throttle, service braking, gear shifting and turn signal functions were first analyzed.
-Figure 13 details the Drive-by-Wire functions and their relationships.
+To convert the vehicle to a drive-by-wire system, steering, throttle, service braking, gear shifting, and turn signal functions were first analyzed.
+Figure details the Drive-by-Wire functions and their relationships.
 The Polaris GEM e2 uses two potentiometers to send signals to the motor controller to change the speed of the vehicle.
-The potentiometer's output voltages from the throttle pedal were first read using an Arduino UNO microcontroller.
+The potentiometer's output voltages from the throttle pedal were first read using an Arduino microcontroller.
 After the voltage data was collected, a linear function relating the voltage output from the throttle pedal to the vehicle's speed was developed.
-This relationship was then used to create digital signals that related to a desired speed from an Mbed microcontroller.
+This relationship was then used to create digital signals that related to a desired speed from a Mbed microcontroller.
 The digital signals sent from the Mbed are pulse-width-modulated (PWM) signals.
 The speed controller on the GEM e2 expects an analog signal, therefore a low pass filter was implemented into the circuitry to control the vehicle's speed.
 The low pass filter consisted of a capacitor and a resistor, in which high frequencies are filtered out by the capacitor only allowing lower frequencies to pass through the circuit.
 This smoothed out the PWM signal to be read by the speed controller as a continuous analog signal.
-The low pass filter had a cut off frequency of 10 Hz.
+The low pass filter had a cut-off frequency of 10 Hz.
 To switch from manual and autonomous modes, the throttle pedal and the Mbed were connected to a relay that normally allows the raw throttle pedal signals to pass through.
 To limit the speed of the GEM e2 to 5 mph the software will not allow the Mbed to send PWM signals that relate to a speed higher than 5 mph.
 The GEM e2 uses an Allied Motion autonomous ready POW-R STEER Actuator.
 This actuator is controlled using CAN signals.
 CAN signals are 64-bit messages in which the first part of the message is the message identifier.
 Identifiers for a command message and a feedback message were found in the manual for the power steering actuator.
 Once the identifiers were found the next step was to send a message to the power steering actuator to make it actuate.
 To send a message to the power steering unit the first byte of the CAN message indicated the mode for the power steering actuator as explained in the Manual.
 Mode 5 was used to allow the user to send a desired wheel position and wheel speed to the power steering actuator.
 The desired steering wheel position is sent as a 32-bit signed integer that is then split into 4 separate bytes in the CAN message.
 The same process was done for the steering wheel speed with a 16-bit integer split into 2 bytes.
 For the feedback, the same process for sending a message was used in reverse where 4 bytes representing the steering wheel position were converted into a 32-bit integer and then converted into position in revolutions.
 The power steering actuator was limited to 2.5 revolutions to the left or right.
-The vehicle indicators and gear shifter operate on similar systems, with 3-state pass through relays governing the mode of each system.
-For the blinker, the three modes are left blinker, right blinker, or neither.
-For the gear shifter the modes are forward, neutral, and reverse.
-Using simple MBED-controlled relays, the vehicle can easily toggle any of these modes, and set the desired driving gear or activate the required turn signal.
-5.3.
-Weatherproofing A waterproof IP65 (Rated Dust tight and protected against water projected from a nozzle) L-com NEMA (National Electrical Manufacturers Association) enclosure was used to house the computer, many of the power converters and other sensitive components.
-This enclosure makes the electronic subsystem modular and easily transportable.
-The electronic connections are routed through a connection panel that is also IP65 rated to allow sensor communication with the internal laptop while allowing for the system to remain waterproof.
-6.0 Description of Electronic and Power Design 6.1.
-Overview The power system was designed to provide the ability to run all onboard components from the existing vehicle 48-volt power system.
-The first step in the design process was to create a wiring diagram to develop an understanding of how to place the wiring throughout the vehicle.
-The wiring diagram was also used to determine the component box requirements based on equipment stored.
-Next was to outline the initial component boxes and design a mockup.
-Once completed and verified the component cases were ordered and received.
-Then the mockup design was made a reality be modifying the ordered component cases.
-Wires were then installed in the vehicle and connected to the installed component cases.
-This marked the completion of the setup of the electrical system.